Taylor dispersion in arbitrarily shaped axisymmetric channels: Theory

 \subsection{Brownian Dynamics simulations}

 We used Brownian dynamics simulations to benchmark and evaluate our analytical expressions for variance evolution.
 Each Brownian dynamics simulation consisted of tracking 5,000 point-particles which were initially uniformly distributed along the radius and normally distributed along the streamwise direction.
-We considered a mean axial position of 0 (by definition) and an initial axial variance of $\sigma_{x,0}^2$.
+We considered a mean axial position of zero (by definition) and an initial axial variance of $\sigma_{x,0}^2$.
 We set $\sigma_{x,0}^2 = 300a_0^2$ for the two engineered channels in Section 3.4, and we set $\sigma_{x,0}^2 = 10a_0^2$ for all other cases.
+The velocity field follows Equation \ref{eq:lubrication}.
+The system evolves according to the forward Euler method.

 For the time steps, we set the ratio between diffusion time scale ($a_0^2/D$) to time step of discretization to 40.
 Each reflection at the wall was checked twice at each time step.
 Unless specified, the (constant, initial) Peclet number based on initial radius ($Pe_{a_0}$) was 10.
+For the three periodic channels shown in Section 3.2, the initial Peclet number was 0.1, 1, 10, 100, and 1000.
 Five simulations from different random seed initial conditions were computed for each case, and the reported values are their average.
-The program was written in Python 3 and is available on \href{https://github.com/jrchang612/Taylor_dispersion_arbitrary}{Github}(jrchang/Taylor\_dispersion\_arbitrary).
+The numerical computation of axial averaged quantities $\overline{f(x)}$ is computed with $\overline{f(x)}=\sum_{i=1}^{N_{\mathrm{particle}}}f(x_i)/N_{\mathrm{particle}}$, where $x_i$ is the axial location of the $i$-th particle.
+The program was written in Python 3 and is available on \href{https://github.com/jrchang612/Taylor_dispersion_arbitrary}{Github} (jrchang612/Taylor\_dispersion\_arbitrary).
+The detailed parameters used for the simulation presented in the figures are summarized in Supplementary Section C.